Solved! Here’s What to Do About a Raccoon in the Attic

 Protection from the elements and food can lure a raccoon near or into a home.

 Raccoons often enter a home for two reasons: protection from outdoor elements and food.
 Mother raccoons especially will seek shelter if they are caring for newborns.
 An attic offers raccoons a cool, dry, and comfortable place to live.
-When a storm or other inclement weather conditions drive a raccoon into a home, they may get so comfortable that they’ll stay.
+When a storm or other inclement weather conditions drive a raccoon into a home, it may get so comfortable that it decides to stay.

 Food is another factor that lures raccoons into a home.
 Raccoons have highly sensitive noses, which is why they are often found going through trash looking for food.
 If a raccoon is locked in on a particular smell, it’ll follow it into a home.
 Not knowing where it’s headed, it may accidentally get trapped inside an attic looking for the odor.